Generic selectors

 Powers and Role

 The son of King Aegeus, Theseus, volunteered to participate in the third tribute of youths.
 He told his father that he would destroy the mythical creature known as the Minotaur if he won.
-He also promised to raise white sails if he won and to have the crew fly black ones if he was killed.
+He also said that he would raise white sails if he won and to have the crew fly black ones if he was killed.
 Upon reaching Crete, the two daughters of Minos, Ariadne and Phedra, fell in love with him.
-Ariadne was struggling with the presence of the beast in her Labyrinth, which was eating her half-brother, Theseus.
-She asked Daedalus for help.
-Before he started working on the Labyrinth, she rushed to tell Theseus about what was happening to her.
+Ariadne was struggling with the presence of the beast in her Labyrinth, which was eating her half-brother.
+She asked Daedalus for help to end the menace of the Minotaur.
+Before he started entering the Labyrinth, she rushed to tell Theseus about the help from the creator of the labyrinth

-Daedalus then gave Theseus a ball of thread in order to guide him through the Labyrinth.
-After entering the maze, Theseus tied a portion of the door’s outer section to the wall and proceeded into the area.
+Daedalus gave Theseus a ball of thread in order to guide him through the Labyrinth.
+After entering the maze, Theseus tied a portion of the thread to the door’s outer section and proceeded into the area.
 He found the beast in the middle of the Labyrinth and killed it with his fists.
 Some accounts claim that he snuck in Aegeus’ sword and killed the creature with it.
 Theseus was able to escape the Labyrinth thanks to the gift given to him by Ariadne.
-He simply followed the thread back through the maze in order to get to the door.
-He then led the other Athenians to safety.
+He simply followed the thread back through the maze in order to get to the door and led the other Athenians to safety.

 Modern Day Influence